 However, you don’t need that much extra food.
-Increase your calories by about 250-500 daily and see how you look and feel after a month.
+Increase your calories by about 250-500 days and see how you look and feel after a month.
 If you’re not getting fat, then good.
 If you are, lower the calories a little.

 This has to do with YOUR body, so listen to it, and pay attention.
 As far as WHAT to eat.
 Okay… this is where all the confusion comes.
 Most people eat way too much protein.

-The people tell you to eat more and more protein, are SELLING you protein supplements … or, they’re idiots.
+The people who tell you to eat more and more protein, are SELLING you protein supplements … or, they’re idiots.